LoganRan625/add_bash_template/README.md

 # USAGE:

-MAKING A NEW  \?.sh FILE
+MAKING A NEW .sh FILE

    Syntax